Automattic/jetpack-addons/readme.txt

-# Custom Open Graph URLs WordPress plugin
+=== Custom Open Graph URLs ===
+Contributors: jeherve
+Tags: Jetpack, Sharing, Facebook, Open Graph
+Stable tag: 1.0.0
+Requires at least: 4.7
+Tested up to: 4.7

 Define custom OG URLs for each one of your posts.

+== Description ==

 If you don't add a custom OG URL, the default one (post permalink) will be used.

-## There are a few required conditions for this to work
+= There are a few required conditions for this to work =

 - Jetpack must be active on your site.
 - Jetpack's Sharing module or Jetpack's Publicize module have to be active.
 - No other Open Graph plugin must be installed on your site.

-## How to use the plugin
+= How to use the plugin =

 The plugin won't add any new input field or interface on your site.
 Once it's active, you can specify a custom Opeg Graph URL for each post by going to Posts > All Posts in your dashboard, clicking on the post you want to edit, and using the Custom Fields input field to add a new custom field with the name `custom_og_url` and the value you need, like so: